ffluffyhedgehog/mlynar/README.md

 With Mlynar and it's dynamically constructed DAGs you don't really need to care about it anymore, since Mlynar figures out the DAG and the pipeline for you.

-Another thing possible with Mlynar effortlessly is dynamic branching.
-Your Operator needs to make a decision?
-Let it have two possible outputs, and output one of the two depending on your inputs and parameters.

 Mlynar also exposes _all_ the intermediary data in the Run, with a link to download!
 No more digging into the intestines of whatever the thing you run CWL on nowadays or building workarounds!